-Contact the Postgraduate Centre and Funding Office on: 021-650 3622 or Email: pgfunding@uct.ac.za
+Contact the Postgraduate Centre and Funding Office on: 021 650 3622 or Email: pgfunding@uct.ac.za

-My Doctoral research takes a social psychological and ecological stance in exploring men's perpetration of violence intimate against women partners in the context of their relationships, the communities they form part of, and in the printed media.
-This social phenomenon appealed me because of the extent to which it plagues our society, paralysing our nation with much trauma and fear.
-Our psychology department at UCT is one of the leading research departments in South Africa and is home to some of the most prominent researchers in their fields.
+My Doctoral research takes a social psychological and ecological stance in exploring men's perpetration of violence against intimate women partners in the context of their relationships, the communities they form part of, and in the printed media.
+This social phenomenon appealed to me because of the extent to which it plagues our society, paralysing our nation with much trauma and fear.
+Whilst some undergraduate psychology scholars were predominantly interested in developing their clinical or counselling psychology careers, my primary interest was grounded within research psychology.
+Our psychology department at UCT departments in South Africa and is home to some of the most prominent researchers in their fields.
 I think that what is foremost in making the decision to advance your Humanities postgraduate career is to firstly have a thirst for gaining deeper knowledge, and a greater understanding of people.

 A Humanities undergraduate degree might be imagined as an introduction or an entrée into the theories of individual and social behaviour, and the postgraduate degree as a refinement of this knowledge and dexterity, with the added opportunity to put these theories into practice by conducting your own research.